Benefits of lymphatic drainage

 Lymphatic drainage is a full-body treatment that pushes lymph fluid from all over the body towards lymph nodes.
 This includes treating the face, legs, arms, hands and feet.

 Physical activity before and after your treatment is a great way to stimulate your lymphatic system to help support the drainage process.

 Avoid caffeine, alcohol, fizzy drinks and/or eating a big meal before or after your treatment.
 And remember to drink plenty of water.

 By helping you flush out excess fluid, a lymphatic drainage treatment can help you lose some water weight, but it’s not a treatment for general weight loss.

 A lymphatic drainage treatment can help a little with reducing the appearance of cellulite, but it’s more of a treatment for detoxing than toning up.
 A specialist anti-cellulite massage, like the sculpting massage available on Urban, would be more effective.

-To keep you and your therapist safe, it’s important to hold off on getting a massage if you’re unwell with a fever or flu-like symptoms, or if you have a contagious skin disease.
-Therapists have the right to cancel your treatment if they think it will harm you or them in any way.
+To keep you and your therapist safe, it's important to hold off on getting a massage if you're feeling unwell with a fever, flu-like symptoms, or a contagious skin disease.

-If you have a health condition and you’re not sure about booking a massage, consult your GP for advice beforehand.
+If you've got a health condition and you're not sure whether a massage is safe for you, chat to your GP for some advice before you book in.